AzureIoTGBB/iot-edge-offline-dashboarding/docs/deployment.md

 git clone https://github.com/AzureIoTGBB/iot-edge-offline-dashboarding.git
 ```

-Next we need to build the image for each module and push it to a container registry.
+Next, we need to build the image for each module and push it to a container registry.
 Replace {registry} in the commands below with your own registry location.

 ```bash
 sudo docker login {registry}